alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         return self.add(x, -y)
 ```

-You and I know these people are feeble and weak-willed.
+But you and I know these people are feeble and weak-willed.
 This approach uses Python to reverse the sign of *y* for us, which is a computational operation.
 What's the point of having a compute platform like DynamoDB if we don't use it for computing?